appaloosa-store/appaloosa-ios-sdk/README.md

 Check authorizations for application
 -------------------------------------

-This SDK provides a mecanism of kill switch.
-Since the web interface (http://www.appaloosa-store.com/), you are able to authorize or not a device to access to the application.
+This SDK provides a kill switch mecanism.
+From the web interface (http://www.appaloosa-store.com/), you are able to authorize or not a device to access the application.
 The mecanism works offline by reading the blacklisted status from the keychain.

-In your appDelegate file, add the following line to check authorizations when the application become active `- (void)applicationDidBecomeActive:(UIApplication *)application`:
+In your appDelegate file, add the following line to check authorizations when the application becomes active `- (void)applicationDidBecomeActive:(UIApplication *)application`:

 ```objective-c
 [[OTAppaloosaAgent sharedAgent] checkAuthorizations];